Trigork/persona-fusion-calculator/mirror/rin.md

 "Ugh, what is she saying?" he asked cautiously.

 "Hua Po is a tree spirit.
 She can't really talk, but she communicates through birdsongs," the Wild Card explained.
 "She's now singing a soulful melody.
 Sad.
 Regretful, but not _too_ regretful.
-I'm sorry, I don't know I can really explain it…"
+I'm sorry, I don't know if I can really explain it…"

 "Yeah…" Yosuke sighed.
 Bracing himself, he added, "Well, noticed when I said before we fought some*one* strong, I didn't say some*thing* strong?"